BeeyondCereal

 Step 6: Make the dough into a round ball and then press it flat.
 Make it as big as you can without getting the dough to tear or "become so thin that you can read through it."

-close up of a piece of fry bread cooking in oil in a pan.
+a piece of fry bread cooking in oil in a pan.

 Step 7: Slowly lay your dough into a prepared pan of oil starting with the end closest to you and working away from yourself to avoid any oil splashing in your direction.